 If the non-citizen later departs the United States after overstaying the voluntary departure, the departure will be considered a self-removal, meaning that the non-citizen will be considered to have been deported.
 Then, you would be subject to the adverse consequences of deportation even though you left on your own.
 For example, if you tried to enter the U.S. illegally, you could become subject to a permanent bar on admission, as described in The Permanent Bar to Immigration for Certain Repeat Violators.

 Before 1996, there was an "exceptional circumstances" exception for failing to depart the United States within the allotted time period.
 Exceptional circumstances included the serious illness of the non-citizen, the death of an immediate relative of the non-citizen, and other compelling circumstances beyond the control of the alien.
 However, in 1996, Congress eliminated the exceptional circumstances exception for voluntary departure.

-Courts have, however, recently recognized what is known as the "voluntariness" exception.
-Specifically, if a non-citizen, through no fault of his or her own, is unaware of the voluntary departure order or is physically unable to depart, the court will not consider that person to have failed to depart.
-The rationale is that the harsh penalties should be reserved for those non-citizens who voluntarily fail to depart – and not applied in cases where, for instance, the lawyer failed to mention the existence of a voluntary departure order until after the deadline for the departure has passed.
-This exception is narrow, and would not include situations in which the non-citizen lacked money to depart, or faced exceptional hardship to him- or herself or to close family members.
+The Board of Immigration Appeals (B.I.A.) and courts have, however, recognized what is known as the "voluntariness" exception.
+Specifically, if a non-citizen, through no individual fault, is unaware of the voluntary departure order or is physically unable to depart, that need not be considered a failure to depart.
+The rationale is that the harsh penalties should be reserved for those non-citizens who voluntarily fail to depart; and not applied in cases where, for instance, the lawyer failed to mention the existence of a voluntary departure order until after the deadline for the departure has passed.